 Head to Mong Kok or Prince Edward in Kowloon to get your next caffeine fix at one of these cafes that serve coffee, desserts, smoothies and more

-Some call it the darkside, but Kowloon is much more than a postcard of neon lights, street food and busy streets.
+Some call it the darkside, but Kowloon is much more than just karaoke bars, street food and busy streets.
 It’s here where Hong Kong’s cafe scene extends far beyond Hong Kong Island.
-Whether it’s taking a break from shopping the market circuit, or finding somewhere quiet to recharge, we round up our favourite cafes and coffee shops to get your caffeine fix in Prince Edward and Mong Kok, Kowloon.
+Whether it’s taking a break from shopping the market circuit, or finding somewhere quiet to recharge after doing some hiking in Hong Kong, these Mong Kok cafes would be a great option for you all.

 Feed Your Nerves